-When information is to be read linearly into NGN from magnetic tape (i.e., the information is read into MCM in the same fixed sequence a number of times), then the access time when the head is between blocks is very short--on the order of 15 milliseconds to start the tape unit and run over the interblock cleared space to the block mark and then 2.56 milliseconds reading time per word if recorded at maximum density.
+When information is to be read linearly into ES from magnetic tape (i.e., the information is read into ES in the same fixed sequence a number of times), then the access time when the head is between blocks is very short--on the order of 15 milliseconds to start the tape unit and run over the interblock cleared space to the block mark and then 2.56 milliseconds reading time per word if recorded at maximum density.
 (The drum access time in this linear case is the same as given above.)
-However, at the end of the recording the tape unit normally must be reversed and run back to the beginning of the recording to start over again, and since this must usually be done under computer control (in some cases it might be possible to ask the operator to do this while the program in the computer is doing something else, but this is not advisable), this runback time is wasted computer time (this is not necessary for the drum; at worst, for a recording on one group, it will take 16.7 milliseconds to pick up the start of the recording again, or 48.7 milliseconds if it is necessary to change groups).
+However, at the end of the recording the tape unit normally must be reversed and run back to the beginning of the recording to start over again, and since this must usually be done under computer control (in some cases it might be possible to ask the operator to do this while the program in the computer is doing something else, but this is not advisable), this runback time is wasted computer time (this is not necessary for the drum; at worst, for a recording on one group, it will take 16.7 milliseconds to pick up the start of the recording again, or 28.7 milliseconds if it is necessary to change groups).
 For such linear cases, it does not matter materially whether this information is put on only one tape unit (if not too long) or spread over several, since essentially the same time will be required for reading in the information and running back over it (in fact, the latter case will require slightly more computer time because it will be necessary to calculate in the program which unit should be referred to next).
-If, however, random access to the information is required, then it is very advantageous to spread it over as many units as possible, since it takes only a few WWI orders in the program in MCM to find out which unit contains the next desired information (which requires time on the order of a millisecond) so that the random time to get to the beginning of the block would be reduced to about T/3n, where n is the number of units on which the recording is stored, assuming that it is evenly distributed over the n units.
+If, however, random access to the information is required, then it is very advantageous to spread it over as many units as possible, since it takes only a few WWI orders in the program in ES to find out which unit contains the next desired information (which requires time on the order of a millisecond) so that the random time to get to the beginning of the block would be reduced to about T/3n, where n is the number of units on which the recording is stored, assuming that it is evenly distributed over the n units.

 Since there are four tape units under the control of the computer, it is possible for the programmer to use all four for auxiliary storage.
 However, units 3A and 3B are reserved primarily for delayed output use, and it is expected that unit 2 will also be used this way in the future.
 Therefore, it is preferred that programmers do not use these units for auxiliary storage.
 If it seems desirable to the programmer and his associated staff member to use units 2 and 3 for auxiliary storage, it is possible to do so, but this may cause some delay in having the program performed, since it may interfere with the use of these units for delayed output.
-Unit 0, contains the CS conversion program and other permagent programs.
-Because of this, Unit 0 cannot be used by programmers, (See - page, 10.)
-Unit 1 can store up to about 125,000 words (and also unit 2).
+Unit 0, with the permanent recording of the CS conversion program occupying about the first 150 feet, can store a maximum of about 100,000 WWI words, while unit 1 can store up to about 125,000 words (and also unit 2).
 Units 3A and 3B, if used as auxiliary storage, can hold about 155,000 words maximum.